srsudar/SyncVerifier/README.md

 authentication), authorize, and then try to retrieve a list of tables from the server.

+### Configuration

+You can specify a url, an authenticated user, or use the anonymous user.

 <p align="center">
   <img
     alt="The configuration screen of the app."
     src="images/mainScreen.png"
     width="400px">
 </p>

+### Query Summary

 If the ping is successful, you will see the url, status code, and response body.